 Consensus models are the major components in the distributed blockchain systems.
 They are important additions to the blockchain ecosystem for offering a crucial functionality promised with blockchain technology.
 Basically, they serve as the foundation for promoting interaction between users on a blockchain network in a trustless environment.

 Practical Byzantine Fault Tolerance is a prominent example of one of the most common consensus mechanisms with promising benefits.
 The suitable implementation of consensus mechanisms into cryptocurrency platforms could result in the creation of diverse types of networks featuring exceptional potential.

 Therefore, it is quite clear that blockchain helps people and computers in coming to an agreement on things without the need for trusting each other.
-Consensus mechanisms establish the set of rules that the network of people and computers could trust easily.
+Consensus mechanisms establish a set of rules that the network of people and computers can trust easily.
 Byzantine Fault Tolerance is a prominent intervention in the blockchain landscape that enables the creation of credible blockchain rules and protocols.